lukapu/pediex/README.md

 # Pediex

 **Pediex** is a scalable toolset for parsing, analyzing, and visualizing pedigree trees from large datasets.
-It is designed to trace ancestry paths, extract parent information, and generate pedigree visualizations with color-coded annotations.
+It is designed to trace ancestry paths, extract parent information, and generate pedigree visualizations with the help of [pedtools](https://github.com/magnusdv/pedtools).

 ---